-I definitely recommend these.
-Because of all the flavor from the spices, you won't miss the eggs and butter found in other spice bars.
+These are vegan, but because of all the flavor from the spices, you won't miss the eggs and butter found in other spice bars.
 Plus the coffee is an interesting touch.
-You can use any brewed coffee and I suspect the stronger the better, but even a light roast coffee works beautifully here.
+You can use any brewed coffee, the stronger the better, but even a light roast coffee works beautifully here.
 If you don't use coffee, you could probably get away with using boiling water, but I think the coffee adds a subtle background flavor.
+A flavored tea might be a fun improvisation.

 Recipe